clojure-grimoire/grimoire/resources/1.4.0/clojure.core/not-every_QMARK/docstring.md

-Returns false if (pred x) is logical true for every x incoll, else true.
+Returns false if (pred x) is logical true for every x in coll, else true.